 Let’s get started.

-Before we start, we need to add Traefik repo to helm.
+Before we start, we need to add Traefik repo.

 helm repo add traefik https://helm.traefik.io/traefik